machulsky61/machulsky61/README.md

 ### Hi there👋
 I'm Joaquin Salvador Machulsky, a fifth-year student of the Data Science degree at the University of Buenos Aires.
-This is my GitHub profile in which you can find classes and subjects as well as various personal and group projects related to Data Science field.
+Here you can find classes and subjects as well as various personal and group projects related to Data Science field.

 ### About Me
 - 🌱 Looking for opportunities that give me the ability to improve my skills and learn, with a focus on applying data to solve problems.